wp-plugins/sb-rss-feed-plus/README.txt

 == Changelog ==
 = 1.4.14 =
+- fixing Issue #29: Settings Panel Does Not Show.
+- fixing Issue #17: You do not have sufficient permissions to access this page.

+= 1.4.14 =
 - fixing Issue #26: Regression v1.4.13 due to fix for #25

 = 1.4.13 =